AI-Collaboratory/jupyterhub-ansible/README.md

 Next edit `hosts` to point at your server.

-This sets up JupyterHub running under SSL.
+We run JupyterHub under SSL.
 If you have a certificate (ssl.crt) and private key already (ssl.key) you can place them in this directory.
 Otherwise you can generate a self signed certificate by: